 A dog bite attorney in Mableton can help you every step of the way.
 Our legal team can help you gather more evidence of the bite by thoroughly investigating what occurred.
 Then, we can help you build a strong insurance claim to seek the damages you deserve.

 It’s important to know that insurance companies do not like to pay out much on injury claims.
 The dog owner’s insurance company will likely look for ways to reduce what they have to pay you.
 Having a lawyer on your side from the beginning will give you the best chance at receiving a settlement that is actually fair to you.

-What to Do if the Dog Owner Isn’t Around
+What to Do If the Dog Owner Isn’t Around

 If there is no owner present when the dog bites you, it can make you feel frustrated and helpless.
 However, don’t assume that the dog is a stray or that the owner can’t be found.
-Your lawyer can help you investigate and determine how is ultimately responsible for the dog.
+Your lawyer can help you investigate and determine who is ultimately responsible for the dog.

 You can also gather information on the dog’s owner by: